Lesz-Xi/mlbb-coach-ai/README.md

 - warning: GPM 580 (< 650).
 Clear side waves between ganks.
 - warning: Low fight presence (58% < 60%).
 Collapse faster on ally engages.
 - critical: 7 deaths is too high.
 Chou has great mobility—use Shunpo to disengage after combos.

+멘탈 코칭:
+- Your KDA is trending up (3.8 -> 4.5).
+Keep up the great work!
+Your map awareness is clearly improving.
 ```

 ## ⚙️ Configuration Example